Babe Ruth in Connecticut

 Babe Ruth, The Hartford Courant, September 28, 1920.

 After that game he said, “It has surely been a pretty nice greeting you Bristol people have given our team today.
 It was as nice a crowd as we have played before in any place outside of the big cities.”

 He returned to play in Muzzy Field in 1920.
 Today you can still visit Muzzy Field.

-Will Wallace is a fourth grade student in Simsbury.
+Will Wallace wrote this as a fourth grade student in Simsbury.

 Babe Ruth, 1920.
 Library of Congress Prints & Photographs Division